Core Concepts

 - Explicitly activated via

-brainjar rules add - Bundled with a persona via its frontmatter
+brainjar rule add - Bundled with a persona via its frontmatter

 Both sources merge.
 Deduplication is automatic.